15 January, 2020

 1. Hahei Holiday Resort, Coromandel (North Island)

 Hahei Holiday Resort is set on the Coromandel Coast and is one of the most paradisiacal places to park your campervan for a while.
-Have a look at how much there is to do in the Coromandel.
 The campsite is located just a short walk from the Coromandel Peninsula’s most striking beach, this really is like something out of a movie.

 Why you should stay at the Hahei Holiday Resort?
 Easy.